 Mobile app monetization – An Introduction

-Mobile app monetization is not as prevalent as many other channels of monetization online.
+Mobile app monetization is not as prevalent as monetization of other online platforms.
 There are many reasons behind this.
-The drawn out nature app development drives away many from the prospect.
+The drawn-out nature of app development drives away many from the prospect.
 However, this trend is changing with the advent of simple and no-code app creators.

-The rate at which mobile app usage continues to grow only strengthens the case for using apps to make money.
-Just as websites are the prime sources of revenue for many online entrepreneurs today, mobile apps will hold this mantle in the future.
+Moreover, the rate at which mobile app usage continues to grow only strengthens the case for using apps to make money.
+Just as websites are the prime sources of revenue for many online entrepreneurs today, mobile apps are likely to hold this mantle in the future.